SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland.md

 metadata:
   robots: index
 ---
-One of the most significant aspects of the Windsor Framework is its impact on all carriers and customers involved in shipping goods to Northern Ireland.
+One of the most significant aspects of the Windsor Framework is its impact on all <Glossary>carriers</Glossary> and <Glossary>customer</Glossary>s involved in shipping goods to Northern Ireland.
 With specific requirements set to come into effect on March 31, 2025, businesses must prepare for changes in their shipping processes.
 The framework delineates clear guidelines for Business-to-Business (B2B) and Business-to-Consumer (B2C) shipments, ensuring that regulations are followed while facilitating smoother trade operations.

 The Windsor Framework is designed to simplify customs procedures, reducing the administrative burden on businesses.
 It enhances clarity around trade regulations, making it easier for carriers and customers to understand their obligations.
 Additionally, it aims to prevent disruptions to the supply chain, ensuring that goods can move efficiently between Great Britain and Northern Ireland.